-The afore mentioned employer is the sponsoring employer of the following occupational pension
+The afore mentioned employer is the sponsoring employer of the following occupational

-scheme(s)
+pension scheme(s)

 Name of pension scheme(s)

 Pension Scheme registration number(s)

 Name of Trustees or Managers of the

 scheme(s)

 Firm name (where applicable)

 Address

 Telephone

 Email

 Scheme address (if different to the

 trustee)

--
+The relevant documentary evidence is attached.

+Voluntary disclosure of other relevant

 information (e.g. anticipated exit route)

-Email Scheme address (if different to the ned.